-- models across the postrange of occupations. - Streamline and expedite the student work visa process to enable international students to better participate in workbased learning and in Canada's innovation ecosystem. - programming for international students involving local entrepreneurs and community - Create a new education bond available to young children in low-"nudge" them in the direction of post-secondary education.
+- Expand work-based learning models across the postsecondary system and enable new educational pathways including broadening the skilled trades/ apprenticeship model to a wider range of occupations. - Streamline and expedite the student work visa process to enable international students to better participate in workbased learning and in Canada's innovation ecosystem. - Establish mentorship programming for international students involving local entrepreneurs and community leaders. - Create a new education bond available to young children in lowincome households in order to "nudge" them in the direction of post-secondary education.